Can You Have a Fringe In a Passport Photo? UK Guide

 First of all, let’s make it perfectly clear: you can relax if it’s short and doesn’t reach your eyebrows (and, accordingly, your eyes).
 If this is the case, your hairdo (and your passport photos) should be fine, and you don’t have to worry that your passport application might be rejected on the basis of having a wrong hairstyle.
 In other words, you’re ready to submit your photograph!

 On the other hand, if your full fringe dangles all the way past your eyes, you have to do something about it before taking your photo.
 If it doesn’t ruin your carefully arranged image, you can comb your hair back or to the side depending on what works best for you.
-Remember to tuck in and hide any loose strands, too: you can tie your hair into a ponytail, a neat bun or another compact hairstyle.
+Remember to tuck in and hide any loose strands, too: you can tie your hair into a ponytail, a neat bun or another compact hairstyle acceptable in passport photos.

-If the fringe is too long for combing and it keeps falling back, you can try using hair clips (unfortunately, you can’t wear elastic bands or a hair covering in passport photos).
+If the fringe is too long for combing and it keeps falling back, you can try using hair clips (unfortunately, you can’t wear elastic bands or a hair covering).
 As the official guidelines forbid having any accessories in your passport photo, we recommend using compact and transparent (in other words, barely visible) hair clips to hold disobedient fringes firmly in place.

 Once you’ve figured the whole thing out, it’s time to take your passport photo, and we can help you with that!
 Visit the passport photo requirements page to take your own photo and check it against the official regulations for free!